kyokoumekawa/kyokoumekawa/README.md

 - 👋 Hi, I’m @kyokoumekawa!
-You may call me Kyokie 💛
+You may call me Kyoko 💛
 - 👀 I’m interested in Animals, Anime, Travel, Food, Music, Games, Movies and TV Series! 🎮
 - 🌱 I’m currently learning -> Advanced HTML, CSS, JavaScript, APIs and responsive design👩‍💻
 - 💞️ I’m looking to learn more collaborate on amazing projects in the future and be part of an incredible team! 👏